 Now you’re possibly wondering how to change your furnace filter.
 Inevitably this will vary depending on what furnace you have, but normally:

-At Komfort Air, we offer membership plans that include replacing standard furnace filters.
+At Komfort Air Service Experts, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 704-705-8135 or set up an appointment with us online.